 ACS Public Policy Fellowship Programs

-The ACS offers two public policy fellowships:
+The ACS offers two Public Policy Fellowships:

-• Two ACS members per year are placed on Capitol Hill as part of the larger, AAAS-administered program.
+The ACS Congressional Fellowship is a one-year opportunity.
+Two ACS members per year are placed on Capitol Hill as part of the larger, AAAS-administered program.

-• The ACS Science Policy Fellowship is a one-year opportunity that is renewable for a second year.
+The ACS Science Policy Fellowship is a one-year opportunity that is renewable for a second year.
 One Science Policy Fellow position is available at a time.

 ACS Congressional Fellowship